Brussels: Late modern

 Brussels became one of the major European cities for the development of the Art Nouveau style in the 1890s and early 1900s.
-The architects Victor Horta, Paul Hankar, and Henry van de Velde became particularly famous for their designs, many of which survive today.
+The architects Victor Horta, Paul Hankar, and Henry van de Velde, among others, were known for their designs, many of which survive today.

 20th century

-During the 20th century, the city hosted various fairs and conferences, including the Solvay Conference on Physics and on Chemistry, and three world's fairs: the Brussels International Exposition of 1910, the Brussels International Exposition of 1935 and the 1958 Brussels World's Fair (Expo '58).
-During World War I, Brussels was an occupied city, but German troops did not cause much damage.
-During World War II, it was again occupied by German forces, and spared major damage, before it was liberated by the British Guards Armoured Division on 3 September 1944.
-Brussels Airport, in the suburb of Zaventem, dates from the occupation.
+During the 20th century, the city hosted various fairs and conferences, including the Solvay Conference on Physics and on Chemistry, and three world's fairs: the Brussels International Exposition of 1910, the Brussels International Exposition of 1935 and the 1958 Brussels World's Fair (Expo 58).
+During World War I, Brussels was an occupied city.
+It escaped large-scale destruction, although the interwar period would still see a significant amount of (re)construction.
+In November 1918, after the German Revolution had broken out, Brussels was embroiled in street battles between revolutionary soldiers who wanted to end the occupation and their imperialist counterparts; additionally, explosives left behind by retreating German troops damaged infrastructure and around 2,300 houses.

+During World War II, Brussels was occupied by German forces once again.
+While it was again spared major damage, a deadly bombing took place on 7 September 1943.
+It was carried out by the American airforce which had tried to aim at SABCA facilities in Haren, but accidentally struck an area in Ixelles, killing 282 civilians.
+The city was liberated by the British Guards Armoured Division on 3 September 1944.
+Brussels Airport, in the suburb of Zaventem, traces its roots to a German military airport that was built in nearby Melsbroek.

-After the war, Brussels underwent extensive modernisation.
+After World War II, Brussels underwent extensive modernisation.
 The construction of the North–South connection, linking the main railway stations in the city, was completed in 1952, while the first premetro (underground tram) service was launched in 1969, and the first Metro line was opened in 1976.
 Starting from the early 1960s, Brussels became the de facto capital of what would become the European Union (EU), and many modern offices were built.
 Development was allowed to proceed with little regard to the aesthetics of newer buildings, and numerous architectural landmarks were demolished to make way for newer buildings that often clashed with their surroundings, giving name to the process of Brusselisation.